gammu/gammu/python/doc/smsd.rst

     .. method:: InjectSMS(Message)

         Injects SMS message into outgoing messages queue in SMSD.

-        This works also for external SMSD daemon instances, the instance is identified by configuration file passed when creating SMSD class.

         :param Message: Nessage to inject (can be multipart)
         :type Message: list